Tavroswyn/StealthChangerDocs/docs/hardware/modular_dock.md

 ## Componants
 ### Base
-The base is a large section that is toolhead specific and has been shapped to match the bottom of the toolhead.
+The base is a large section that is toolhead specific and has been shaped to match the bottom of the toolhead.
 It defines the width of the dock and helps define the position the tool sits in on the Y Axis.
 The base can be availiable in 2 variants, `standard` and `stubby`.
 Every toolhead has a `standard` base, but not all toolheads have the smaller `stubby` base.

 !!! warning "Smaller is better right?"
     The `stubby` base is **NOT** compatible when using a [Door Buffer](../../hardware/door_buffer).
 If you are using a [Door Buffer](../../hardware/door_buffer), you MUST use the `standard` base.